frypatch/The-Price-of-Remembering/book/CHAPTER_08.md

 ## RARE THINGS VANISH.

-I WOKE WITH MUSIC in my veins and a question burning on my tongue.
+I WOKE WITH MUSIC in my veins and a singular question on my tongue.
 Where could I find Denna today?

 There are mornings when the world feels newly-minted, and even a threadbare room above Anker’s hums with promise.
 Sunlight slipped through the shutters, painting gold across the battered neck of my lute.
-I wondered, not for the first time, what song might find Denna today.
-What tune I could shape from wood and string that would draw her near.
+I wondered, not for the first time, what song I could play that would truly reach Denna.
+I thought about what melody might stir her heart and touch her soul, drawing her closer to me.

 The day before sparkled crisp and clear in my memory.
 Laughter twined with song and a score of flavors were shared across Imre’s scattered tables.
 At parting, there was Denna’s lips, a sudden, starlit touch.
 It was the kind of day that makes a man believe that perhaps, this time, the story is taking a turn for the better.